 Tracking finish times

 We’ll go into more detail on this in the next section, but be prepared to make a decision on whether or not you’ll track finish times before advertising your race.
-Some virtual races provide finisher rankings and this matters to some entrants.
+Some virtual races provide finisher rankings and this matters to some participants.
 Others skip this entirely and focus instead on the experience and swag.

 As soon as you know what swag you'll be mailing out, it's important to get an estimate of shipping costs to use in your virtual race budget.
 You can do this on the back of weights and dimensions you get from the suppliers for each item or - even better - you can visit your local post office with samples of your items and confirm how much they would cost to ship.

 💡 What about insurance?
 You may be surprised to hear that even for a virtual race, as the race organizer you will be running some basic legal liability risks.
 For an idea of what it will cost to insure your virtual race, check out virtual race cover by Nicholas Hill - starting at just $125 per event.

 Should you track and rank finish times?